angelcerveraroldan/mini_parser/README.md

 # Example/s

+These can be seen inside the `examples` directory.

-- A [json_parser](https://github.com/angelcerveraroldan/json_parser) made with this library.
+- A `json` parser made with this library.
 This took about 130 lines (excluding testing)

+To run any of them, siply run `cargo run --example <name>`.

 # Features